Enzymatic chemistry acting on alkyl chains

 Introduction

-As humankind sets out to move towards a sustainable future, the production of organic commodity and speciality chemicals, drugs, and other small molecules of interest will gradually incorporate more biochemical processes.
+As humankind sets out to move towards a sustainable future, the production of organic commodity and specialty chemicals, drugs, and other small molecules of interest will gradually incorporate more biochemical processes.
 Some of these products may be obtained directly from engineered organisms, while others may be generated ex vivo – either through purely enzymatic processes or by interfacing biological chemistry with organic synthesis.

 Harnessing the efficiency, selectivity, and diversity of enzymatic reactions found in nature is key to reaching the goal of a fully-fledged biobased economy.